John Betjeman: Poetry

 Betjeman's poems are often humorous, and in broadcasting he exploited his bumbling and fogeyish image.
 His wryly comic verse is accessible and has attracted a great following for its satirical and observant grace.
 Auden said in his introduction to Slick But Not Streamlined, "so at home with the provincial gaslit towns, the seaside lodgings, the bicycle, the harmonium."
 His poetry is similarly redolent of time and place, continually seeking out intimations of the eternal in the manifestly ordinary.
 There are constant evocations of the physical chaff and clutter that accumulates in everyday life, the miscellanea of an England now gone but not beyond the reach of living memory.

 He talks of Ovaltine and Sturmey-Archer bicycle gears.
 "Oh!
 Fuller's angel cake, Robertson's marmalade," he writes, "Liberty lampshades, come shine on us all."

 In a 1962 radio interview he told teenage questioners that he could not write about 'abstract things', preferring places, and faces.
 Philip Larkin wrote of his work, "how much more interesting & worth writing about Betjeman's subjects are than most other modern poets, I mean, whether so-and-so achieves some metaphysical inner unity is not really so interesting to us as the overbuilding of rural Middlesex".

-Prompted by the rapid development of the Buckinghamshire town before World War II, Betjeman wrote the ten-stanza poem "Slough" to express his dismay at the industrialisation of Britain.
+Prompted by the rapid development of the Buckinghamshire (Note: Slough was in Buckinghamshire at the time, it was transferred to Berkshire in 1974) town before World War II, Betjeman wrote the ten-stanza poem "Slough" to express his dismay at the industrialisation of Britain.
 He later came to regret having written it.
 The poem was first included in his 1937 collection Continual Dew.

 Come, friendly bombs, and fall on Slough!